About The OUCC

 The OUCC and IURC are separate state government agencies, with the IURC designated under Indiana law to make decisions in cases involving regulated public utilities and the OUCC serving as the consumers’ legal and technical representative in those cases.
 Simply put, the OUCC represents the public and the IURC serves as the impartial fact finder and decision maker in cases that come before it.

-For additional information, please see our introductory brochure.
+For additional information, please see our introductory fact sheet.

 The Indiana Office of Utility Consumer Counselor is one of the oldest state agencies of its type in the United States.
 Created in 1933 by the Indiana General Assembly, the agency was initially the Office of Public Counselor.